 WandaVision’s inspirations: Vision and the Scarlet Witch vol. 2 (1985)

 While I can’t fit three years of Marvel Comics history into such a short space, I can at least provide a bit of background to set the stage.
 Damn, all that fun-poking I was doing regarding Bill Mantlo and his infernal flashbacks and expositions last week now makes me look a bit like a tool.
 So, the Vision got hurt when the Fantastic Four villain Annihilus put up a field and our resident synthezoid walked through it.
-He was comatose and we found out there was this control crystal that stunted his social growth.
-The crystal got removed and he was able to experience emotions, so it was kind of what happened to Star Trek’s Data, only in reverse.
+He was comatose and we found out there was this control crystal that stunted his social growth, but it also provided him with the means to get up to some mischief.
 With the core team gone during the Secret Wars event, the Vision expanded the Avengers by creating the West Coast Avengers, used mind control to convince the Wasp to step down from team chairperson, then tried to take over the world.

-So, the team forgave the Vision for screwing up; his attentions were noble but misguided.
+With the crystal no longer a part of him, Vision was able to finally experience the full range of emotions humans enjoyed.
+So, the team forgave the Vision for screwing up, saying his intentions were noble but misguided.
 However, there would be consequences, and thus this is where issue #1 of this twelve-issue series begins, with Vision and the Scarlet Witch at Project: Pegasus, with the former being ceaselessly grilled by Marvel’s catch-all government dick Henry Peter Gyrich, while Wanda is left to stew in a waiting room.
-Until Wanda waited long enough and tears through security to get to her man.
-Gyrich claims since the two are Avengers, he has tons of leeway to the two’s civil rights, and so the two quit the team, with Wanda giving Gyrich a parting shot.
+That is, until Wanda decides she’s waited long enough and tears through security to get to her man.
+Gyrich claims since the two are Avengers, he has tons of leeway in regards to the two’s civil rights, and so the two quit the team, with Wanda giving Gyrich a parting shot.

 So after exposition regarding how the Vision got into hot water with the Feds and another trip down memory lane explaining his emotions, the couple go house-hunting, because their old home got burned down.
 You see, back then, it felt like all the Marvel editors were actually talking to one another and collaborating, and there was a wave of anti-mutant hysteria gripping the country that played out in all of Marvel’s titles at the time.
 With Wanda a mutant and her hubby a touch inhuman himself, they suffered persecution.
 So they get a new house.
 And then fight zombies.
 And Wanda gets captured by these guys.